-Montreal is predictably and deservedly famous for its French cuisine, with a number of glorious French restaurants and bistros calling the city home.
-The best dish to try in Montreal is poutine, Quebec's signature food, a pile of fries, gravy, and cheese curds.
-French classics like bagels and croissants are also very popular in the city.
+Montreal is predictably and deservedly famous for its French cuisine and is home to a number of glorious French restaurants and bistros.
+While Quebec's signature dish is a pile of fries, gravy and cheese curds called poutine, classics such as bagels and croissants remain ever popular in the city.

 Old Montreal is naturally the main tourist district and many quality restaurants can be found along its narrow streets, but downtown also boasts a bustling culinary scene.
 Boulevard Saint-Laurent (La Main to locals) splits the city into eastern and western sections and is one of the best streets for eating out in Montreal.

-Foodies wanting to explore the fresh produce scene in Montreal should visit either the celebrated Marche Jean Talon or the smaller Marche Atwater to browse the stalls, both food markets sure to delight serious gourmets.
+Foodies who want to explore the fresh produce scene in Montreal should visit either the celebrated Marche Jean Talon or the smaller Marche Atwater to browse the stalls; both markets are sure to delight serious gourmands.

 Le Club Chasse et Peche